 4. Style Your Nightstand Like It Actually Means Something

 A well-styled nightstand does so much for a bedroom, and cottagecore styling is really just about making it feel personal and collected rather than sparse.
-Here, a blue and white chinoiserie ginger jar holds a loose bunch of garden dahlias, a pleated lamp sits beside a china teacup and saucer, and a row of books fills the shelf below.
-None of these things are expensive or hard to find.
-A ceramic vase, some fresh flowers, a candle, and a stack of books you are actually reading is all it takes to make a nightstand feel genuinely lovely.
+Here, a blue-and-white chinoiserie ginger jar holds a loose bunch of garden dahlias, a pleated lamp sits beside a china teacup and saucer, and a row of books fills the shelf below.

 5. Try Mixing Two Different Check Patterns Together